xug15/training_book/7extension.md

-# Motif, Structure and RBP
+# Extension: Motif, Structure and RBP

 ---